 Sewing elastic in an elastic waistband, neck or cuffs is a really quick and easy way to make simple garments.
-You can attach elastic either attaching the elastic to the edge or creating a casing and threading it through.
+You can sew elastic by either attaching the elastic to the edge or creating a casing and threading it through.
 Gentle gathers are better suited to the attachment method and fuller gathers are better created with elastic threaded through a casing.

 This method of sewing elastic in an elastic waistband is perfect for wider elastics where a gentle gather is required.
-This method is also commonly used in leotard patterns where elastic needs to be attached to the neck or legs.

 Step 1: Fold your elastic into a loop and overlap the ends by 1/2 inch (12mm).
 Stitch the ends together.
 I like to use 2 rows to hold the ends flat.